 Healthy Chicken Pot Pie Casserole made easy

 Who doesn’t love a good chicken pot pie?
 A classic comfort food, it always hits the spot.
+Comfort food that’s also healthful due to the chicken protein and all the health benefits.
 However, we don’t always have time to form, roll out, and bake a pot pie crust from scratch.
 So instead of pie crust, we opted to top this casserole with easy-to-make, free-form drop biscuits to save time.
 From start to finish, this chicken pot pie casserole is ready in an hour and makes a well-rounded dish with plenty of leftovers to reheat and enjoy later.
 One bite of the warm gravy filling, and you’ll be adding this recipe to your weekly meal prep on repeat.

 Ingredients for Chicken Pot Pie Casserole

 This easy chicken pot pie casserole with biscuits comes together from freezer and pantry staples you probably already have on hand, such as flour, frozen veggies, and herbs.

 - Frozen vegetables – use a fresh yellow onion and a bag of frozen mixed vegetables including corn, carrots, peas, and green beans